-Celtics Wrap: Boston Cruises To 135-115 Win Vs. Spurs For Seventh Straight
+NESN

 Boston cruised the rest of the way, with Williams’s career game continuing to lead the way.
 His rim-running ways dominated at AT&T Center.

-This game was never close down the stretch, as the Celtics coasted to their seventh consecutive win.
-Their total of 135 was a season-high.
+The game never was close down the stretch, as the Celtics coasted to their seventh consecutive win.
+Their point total of 135 was a season-high.

 PLAY OF THE GAME

-Javonte Green highlights are always “play of the game” worthy.
+Javonte Green highlights always are “play of the game” worthy.

 UP NEXT